jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

   <img src="/images/LocalhostCSS.jpg" alt="Page source with localhost CSS" />
 </p>

-Clearly what we need is something similar to `http://example.com/css/style.css`.
+Clearly, what we need is something similar to `http://example.com/css/style.css`.
 We can achieve the correct CSS links by adding the baseUrl and appendPort setting in the command to run the Hugo server.

     hugo server -t material-design -D --baseUrl="http://blog.example.com" --appendPort=false &

 {{< note >}}
-  1. If not already in the directory containing the Hugo files, change into that directory: `cd hugo`
+  1. If not already in the directory containing the Hugo files, change into that directory:

-  2. Replace `example.com` in the command above with your domain name as shown in the command below:
+  2. Replace `example.com` in the command above with your domain name.
 {{< /note >}}

+    cd ~
+    cd hugo
     hugo server -t YOUR-TEMPLATE-NAME -D --baseUrl="http://blog.YOUR-DOMAIN-NAME" --appendPort=false &

-This command outputs the listing below to the Terminal console.
+Running the Hugo server command outputs the listing below to the Terminal console.

 ```bash
 Started building sites ...